AmamouL/wcs-cypress-quete2-1243/readme.md

 ---
 Scenarios are written in Gherkins in `.feature`  files.

-Test scripts are in corresponding sub-folders.
-Common part of test scripts are in the `common` folder.
+Test scripts are in the corresponding folder.

 ---
 ## How to : ##